What is a title?

 If you do not have a mortgage and cannot find your paper Certificate of Title, you should conduct the following enquiries:

-- Check all your personal documents, as these may contain the Certificate of Title or a copy of it and a letter advising who is holding the original.
+- Check all your personal documents, as these may contain the paper Certificate of Title or a copy of it and a letter advising who is holding the original.

 - Check the contents of any safe deposit boxes and safe custody envelopes, and look in any other place where you keep important documents.

-- Do an "issues search" at Land Victoria to identify the last person to whom the Certificate of Title was issued, for a small fee.
+- Do an "issues search" at Land Victoria to identify the last person to whom the paper Certificate of Title was issued, for a small fee.

 As explained below, you should make a note of all of the searches you have made, as this information will be required in connection with your application to replace the paper Certificate of Title.